What Is The Cost of Marble Countertops?

 When looking into purchasing marble a few recommended vendors are: MSI Stone, Silestone, Daltile, and Cambria.
 Most of these manufacturers deal with not only home and kitchen marble but also commercial marble.
 This can mean that their prices are a bit more cost effective due to the mass quantities that the manufacture.
 When they make more of the same product frequently it allows them to keep a more competitive price.

-There are local distributors that they will refer you to.
-Basically when wanting to buy marble one will be connected with a local stone dealer to visit and see their selection in person.
+There are local distributors to whom they will refer you.
+Basically, when wanting to buy marble, one will be connected with a local stone dealer to visit and see their selection in person.
 This is important since, just because the piece of stone looks exactly like what the buyer wants, it does NOT mean that it is.

 Computer screens show different colors on every screen, every page.
 No matter how many times someone holds the paint color next to the computer screen you will not get the right representation!
 This is why when buying stone for a project one should visit the store or even order samples online from the manufacturers’ website.
 Always get a physical sample.